Brightspace/infusion-sls-workshop/0-setup/readme.md

 ## Node.js Setup

-AWS Lambda currently supports Node.js versions 4.3 and 6.10.
-We will be using the 6.10 version.
+AWS Lambda currently supports Node.js versions 4.3, 6.10, and Node 8.10.
+We will
+be using the 6.10 version.

 ### Windows